Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 What Medical Conditions Does Opportunistic Klebsiella Cause?

-I guess we should not blame Klebsiella for its breaking bad ways, most microorganisms if given a chance become opportunistic.
-What are known infection areas of the bacteria?
+We should not blame Klebsiella for its breaking bad ways, most microorganisms if given a chance become opportunistic.
+What are the known infection areas of the bacteria?

 Conventional acute infection areas:9 10 11 12